 Alan Cedric Page was born on August 7, 1945, in Canton, Ohio.
 Drafted by the Minnesota Vikings of the NFL in 1967, he was named Rookie of the Year that same year and eventually helped lead the team to four Super Bowl appearances.
 Following his NFL retirement, Page, who'd earned his legal degree in 1978, became a judge, and was named Associate Justice of the Minnesota Supreme Court in 1993.

-Alan Cedric Page was born on August 7, 1945, in Canton, Ohio.
-Raised initially in the city projects, he moved with his family to East Canton at the age of 9.
-While attending Central Catholic High School, Page played the tuba and grew out of a rangy, sometimes awkward body and into an athletic force for the school's football team.
+Alan Cedric Page was born on August 7, 1945, in Canton, Ohio, moving with his family to East Canton at the age of 9.
+While attending Central Catholic High School, Page played the tuba and grew out of a rangy, sometimes awkward body into an athletic force for the school's football team.
 He graduated in 1963, and that fall landed at the University of Notre Dame on a football scholarship.
 As part of a program noted for its winning tradition, Page became an integral member of the "Fighting Irish" defense line and helped lead the team to a 1966 national championship, earning himself All-American honors in the process.

 In the 1967 NFL Draft, the Minnesota Vikings selected Page in the first round.
 He quickly acclimated to professional football, earning Rookie of the Year honors while anchoring the so-called "Purple People Eaters"—one of the most feared defensive lines in the NFL at that time.